Uploads and Large Files

 - If direct-to-object-storage upload is used, whether CORS is correct

-- If a follower node is used, whether the node is enabled,
+- If a follower node is used, whether the node is enabled, the current transport mode passes connection testing, protocol capabilities are compatible, and the default ingress target has been applied

-base_urlis reachable, protocol capabilities are compatible, and the default ingress target has been applied - Whether the user or team quota is already full
+- Whether the user or team quota is already full

 When to Change Configuration